Endless Possibilities: An Interview with Luiz Sanches, Creative Director at AlmapBBDO

 AdForum: The choreography for the “Dance” film was perfect in creating the feeling of the ad.
 Was the idea to have the dancers step in and out of the sandles throughout their dance, done on location or was it part of the original concept for the spot?

 Luiz: The back steps during the dance are perfectly Brazilian as well.
-We are trying to show the sensation that every time you put your feet in Havaianas you are putting your feet in Brazilian soil and every time you put your feet in front of havaianas you are taking steps into Brazilian culture.
+We are trying to show the sensation that every time you put your feet in Havaianas you are putting your feet in Brazilian soil and every time you put your feet in Havaianas you are taking steps into Brazilian culture.
 The sensation of dancing in Havaianas sandles mirrors the sensation of the coolness and uniqueness of the country’s culture.
 We are playing off of two different things that represent Brazil, the music and the Havaianas.